Today was my last official day at

 each other then.

-you for everything over the last few months.
-Thank you for
+everything over the last few months.
+Thank you for your

-your great attitude and willingness to jump right in, thank you
+great attitude and willingness to jump right in, thank you for

 I wish you well on your journey.
 You're an inspiring person.